certara/pyDarwin/docs/Usage.rst

 =========================

 A JSON file with key-value pairs specifying various options for executing pyDarwin.
-While some fields are mandatory, some are algorithm specific, while others are only relevant for execution on Linux grids.
+While some fields are mandatory, some are algorithm-specific, while others are only relevant for execution on Linux grids.

 See :ref:`Options List<Options>` for details.